mparno/fenics-web/source/installation/index.rst

 Other operating systems and installation from source
 ####################################################

+If the binaries do not apply to you, or you want to install directly from source, try one of the two other possibilities:

 * `Automated installation using Dorsal
   <installation_using_dorsal.html>`_
 * `Manual installation from source <installation_from_source.html>`_

 #########################